cryptoassetlab/cryptoassetlab.github.io/_pages/home.md

 permalink: /
 ---

+## Mission Statement

-The CryptoAssetLab is
+The Crypto Asset Lab is
-a scientific and technologic center about crypto-assets ([bitcoin](https://bitcoincore.org/) _in primis_) as investment opportunity, technological innovation, and regulatory challenge.
+a scientific and technologic center about crypto assets ([bitcoin](https://bitcoincore.org/) _in primis_) as investment opportunity, technological innovation, and regulatory challenge.